7 Rules to Follow When Marketing to Gen Zby: Dustin Hawley | Thursday April 25, 2019

-Classified as those born after 1998, this generation has grown up completely surrounded by technology, and most of them can barely remember a time in their life where even the earliest forms of social media didn't exist.
-In addition, this level of exposure makes traditional marketing efforts relatively useless on Gen Z, as they have come of age in a time that has known nothing other these rapid advances in technology.
+Classified as those born after 1998, this generation has grown up surrounded by technology, and most of them can barely remember a time in their life where even the earliest forms of social media didn't exist.
+Also, this level of exposure makes traditional marketing efforts relatively useless on Gen Z, as they have come of age in a time that has known nothing other these rapid advances in technology.
 So in order to both capture and maintain the attention of Gen Z, you absolutely must be creative in your marketing endeavors.

-Generation Z will account for 40% of all consumers by 2020, according to Fast Company.
-And though this new generation rivals the ever-popular millennials we mentioned, it primarily consists of a new breed of customer that needs careful consideration - sometimes adaptation - when marketing to them.
+This new generation rivals the ever-popular millennials we mentioned, it primarily consists of a new breed of customer that needs careful consideration - sometimes adaptation - when marketing to them.
 Here are some rules to live by when marketing to Gen Z.

 Rule #1 - What’s in it For Them?

 One of the age-old adages of marketing has always been “Don’t give away your product if you don’t have to.”
 In today's day and age, smart brands have begun to unsubscribe to this notion.
 Give your product away.
 Stay with us here.

 Gen Z loves free stuff.
 Who doesn't?
 But it goes deeper than our inherent desire to enjoy free product.
 This is not an open endorsement to give away your product 100% of the time either.
 It would likely be hard to stay in business very long if you were constantly giving away all of your product.
 However, giveaways and prizes go a long way with this generation, and it makes your brand seem more down to earth and friendly to the generation of consumers.